-After your child has taken the prescribed medicine, your doctor will want to check your child's ears again.
-Make an appointment with your child’s doctor in 2 weeks to be checked again.
+After your child has taken the prescribed medicine, the doctor will want to check the ears again.
+Make an appointment with your child’s doctor in 2 weeks for him to be checked again.

 Some children may need to have a hearing test as part of their follow-up exam.
 Your doctor may do this in the office or he may have an audiologist do the test.